 Most importantly, immunize your children to prevent chickenpox.
 If you are over 60 years old, ask your doctor about the shingles vaccine.
 And if you suspect you have shingles, see your doctor as soon as possible because early diagnosis and treatment can decrease severity.

 By Paula Losito, Answer Line nurse at St. Louis Children’s Hospital.
-For more information about shingles, contact our Family Resource Center.
+For more information about shingles, contact our Center for Families Resource Library.